-The Garcia River and its tributaries have experienced a reduction in the quality and amount of instream habitat that is capable of fully supporting the beneficial use of a cold-water fishery, due to increased sedimentation.
+The Garcia River and its tributaries have experienced a reduction in the quality and amount of instream habitat that is capable of fully supporting the beneficial use of a cold water fishery, due to increased sedimentation.
 This has resulted in a reduction in the stocks of coho salmon and steelhead trout.
 The acceleration of sediment delivery in the Garcia River Watershed due to land management activities has resulted in the loss or reduction of pools necessary for salmonid rearing and the loss or degradation of potential spawning gravel.
 In addition, the loss or reduction of instream channel structure in the Garcia River Watershed due to land management activities has contributed to this habitat loss or reduction.

-Numeric Targets
+6.3.3.2 Numeric Targets

-The Numeric Targets, as derived from the scientific literature, focus on the elimination of sediment as a pollutant of concern, and provide instream water quality goals for restoring the cold-water fishery habitat.
+The Numeric Targets, as derived from the scientific literature, focus on the elimination of sediment as a pollutant of concern, and provide instream water quality goals for restoring the cold water fishery habitat.
 The Numeric Targets represent the desired future condition of the watershed, and are intended to be consistent with existing water quality objectives and beneficial uses, but are not themselves enforceable.
 The Numeric Targets will be revised through Basin Plan amendments if additional site-specific data for the watershed or additional research support the need for revision.
 They are expected to be attained throughout the watershed by the year 2049.
-Table 4-3 provides the Numeric Targets for the Garcia River Watershed.
+Table 6-7 provides the Numeric Targets for the Garcia River Watershed.

-Source Analysis
+6.3.3.3 Source Analysis